 In the second term, you will study the Portraiture and its Contexts 1 module, in place of one of the Elective Skills Workshop courses.
-This module is delivered through five hours a week tutored sessions throughout the term.
+This module is delivered one day a week throughout the term, during which you will participate in a mixture of taught sessions and independent study, including gallery visits.
 It will balance an introduction to the histories and debates that inform contemporary art with studies that are more specific to portraiture, encouraging you to think about the portrait as something embedded in a whole series of discourses, technologies and sites of display.
 The essay-assessed module will contain elements of lecture, seminar, student-led and object-based study as well as a foundation in study skills and research methods.